-With its grey granite houses, secretive dead-end alleys and sombre, introspective air, Sartène has long been said to encapsulate Corsica’s rugged spirit (French novelist Prosper Mérimée dubbed it the ‘most Corsican of Corsican towns').
-There's no doubt that Sartène feels a long way from the glitter of the Corsican coast; the hillside houses are endearingly ramshackle, the streets are shady and scruffy, and life still crawls along at a traditional tilt.
-It offers a much more convincing glimpse of how life was once lived in rural Corsica than do any of the island's more well-heeled towns.
+With its grey granite houses, secretive dead-end alleys and sombre, introspective air, the hill village of Sartène has long been renowned for encapsulating Corsica’s rugged spirit.
+To French novelist Prosper Mérimée, this was the ‘most Corsican of Corsican towns’.
+It certainly feels a long way from the glitter of the Corsican coast; the hillside houses are endearingly ramshackle, the streets scruffy and shady, and life still crawls along at a traditional tilt.
+Even if the banditry and bloody vendettas for which it was formerly notorious now lie firmly in the past, Sartène continues to offer an authentic glimpse of how life used to be lived in rural Corsica.